edsu/inkdroid.org/_posts/2018-09-03-humans-in-loops.md

 where positionality matters.

-In a way, I'm defending the validity of treating software as a fully fledged actor, not simply as a minion that does the bidding of human masters.
+In a way, I'm defending the validity of treating software as a fully fledged actor, not simply as a minion that does the bidding of human masters who are in complete control.
+These algorithmic systems bite back, often in ways we don't expect or anticipate.
 I'm thinking specifically of how a deeply anthropological approach like [Actor-Network-Theory] offers a way of exploring the dense set of relations between people and computer systems, where the automated systems have a social, historical and material dimension that is not simply reducible to the humans that have designed them for a given purpose [@Latour:2005].
 Indeed our purposes and goals, the things that we design algorithms for, are conditioned and shaped by these non-human agents.
 Algorithms do not operate as agents independent of cultural worlds, but whether they have autonomy or not, they work on us as much as we work on them.

 Seaver is asking us to tread carefully, and not to fall into the trap of overly mythologizing algorithms, and in doing so forgetting that they are in fact